tddu/Introduction_to_Git/README.md

 Start by forking the existing repository.
 This repository is located on a remote server, which is typically GitHub for most projects.
 By forking it, you create a local copy which you can edit and push back to the remote repository.

-> When you fork the project, make sure to unselect the option to Copy the main branch only only
+> When you fork the project, make sure to unselect the option to Copy the main branch only

 Next clone the repo